Key Assumptions and Intentions of NVC

 C. Sharing Power (Partnership)

 - Caring fully for everyone’s needs: We aim to make requests and not demands, thus staying open to the other’s strategies to meet their needs.
 When hearing a “No” to our request, or when saying “No” to another’s request, we aim to work towards solutions that attend to everyone’s needs, not just our own, and not just the other person’s.
+We aim to do so with an understanding of how power differences affect our own and others’ capacity to hear and say “No”.

 - Increasing capacity for needs-based sharing of resources: We aim to develop and practice needs-based strategies for sharing our world’s resources with the goal of meeting the most needs for the most number of people and for the natural environment.